alephjs/alephjs.org/pages/docs/basic-features/built-in-css-support.md

 ```

 ## How It Works
-Aleph.js will transform all `css` imports with HMR support.
+Aleph.js will transform all `.css` and `.less` imports as js module with HMR support.
+For example:

 ```javascript
 import '../styles.css'